 As engaging as the Georgia outdoors can be, one of the state’s greatest assets is the ability to get away – quickly.

-Each day, more than 75 countries and 150 U.S. cities are a non-stop flight away, thanks to Atlanta’s Hartsfield-Jackson International Airport.
-The world’s busiest airport offers dozens of flights throughout the day to high-demand markets like New York, Chicago and Los Angeles.
-Overseas flights will increase further in 2012, with the opening of the Maynard H. Jackson, Jr. International Terminal.
+Each day, more than 70 countries and 150 U.S. cities are a non-stop flight away, thanks to Hartsfield-Jackson Atlanta International Airport.
+The most traveled airport offers dozens of flights throughout the day to high-demand markets like New York, Chicago and Los Angeles.

 As for visiting other cities and states by car – the four U.S. interstates that cross through Georgia make a quick trip to see family and friends an everyday possibility.